Philips Norelco Series 9000 Prestige Beard Trimmer Review

 - 1.3 lbs, 3 inches/9 inches/7 inches

-There is one button for power on and off, and if the button is held for a full three seconds it will lock the trimmer in an off position until it is held for another three seconds.
+There is one button for powering on and off, and if the button is held for a full three seconds, it will lock the trimmer in an off position until it is held for another three seconds.
 This works really well if you are traveling with it, which seems to be the goal of this product.
 Philips Norelco wants this to be both your home and travel trimmer.

 A Note About Model Numbers